JamesMackman/titan-golf/README.md

 - **Navigation Bar**

   - Present on all four pages, the fully responsive navigation bar features links to the Logo, Home page, Gallery, and Sign Up page.
-It maintains consistency across all pages, ensuring effortless navigation.
+It maintains consistency across all pages, ensuring clear navigation.
   - This section enables users to seamlessly move between pages on all devices, eliminating the need to rely on the 'back' button to return to the previous page.

 ![Nav Bar](media/titan_golf_nav.png)